rangle/angular-training-slides/mcq/mcq.md

 # Slide 62

-## How to define styles when defining a component?
+## What is one way to define styles when creating a component?

 1. `styles: ['p { color: green }']`